 “We got it done in about 15 days, and that included Christmas break,” Wright said.
 “We knew [the federal program] had a two-week activation delay, and we didn’t want to wait that long.”
 By matching nursing homes with about 50 local pharmacies or regional chains, he said, “it kind of took the politics and bureaucracy out of it.”

 Robert Weisman can be reached at firstname.lastname@example.org.
 Follow him on Twitter @GlobeRobW.
 Felice J. Freyer can be reached at email@example.com.
 Follow her on Twitter @felicejfreyer.
-Dasia Moore can be reached at firstname.lastname@example.org.
+Dasia Moore is the Globe Magazine's staff writer.
+E-mail her at firstname.lastname@example.org.
 Follow her on Twitter @daijmoore.